yogimathius/symbolic-ontology-mcp/REFACTORING.md

 3. Test each component thoroughly after migration
 4. Switch to new structure only when everything is working
 5. Remove deprecated code after successful migration
+6. Complete terminology refactoring as a final step

 ## Next Steps